zkpassport/zkpassport-docs/docs/getting-started/onchain.md

           "Invalid scope"
         );

-        // Get the age condition checked in the proof (uint256 currentDate, uint8 minAge, uint8 maxAge) = zkPassportVerifier.getAgeProofInputs(
-          params.committedInputs,
-          params.committedInputCounts
+        // Check if the user is at least 18 years old bool isAgeAboveOrEqual = zkPassportVerifier.isAgeAboveOrEqual(
+          18,
+          params
         );
-        // Make sure the date used for the proof makes sense require(block.timestamp >= currentDate, "Date used in proof is in the future");
-        // This is the condition for checking the age is 18 or above
-        // Max age is set to 0 and therefore ignored in the proof, so it's equivalent to no upper limit
-        // Min age is set to 18, so the user needs to be at least 18 years old require(minAge == 18 && maxAge == 0, "User needs to be above 18");

-        // Get the disclosed bytes of data from the proof (, bytes memory disclosedBytes) = zkPassportVerifier.getDiscloseProofInputs(
+        // Get the disclosed data to retrieve the nationality DisclosedData memory disclosedData = zkPassportVerifier.getDisclosedData(
-          params.committedInputs,
-          params.committedInputCounts
-        );
-        // Get the nationality from the disclosed data and ignore the rest
-        // Passing the disclosed bytes returned by the previous function
-        // this function will format it for you so you can use the data you need (, , string memory nationality, , , , , ) = zkPassportVerifier.getDisclosedData(
-          disclosedBytes,
+          params,
           isIDCard
         );

-        // Get the raw data bound to the proof
-        // This is the data you bound to the proof using the bind method in the query builder bytes memory data = zkPassportVerifier.getBindProofInputs(
-          params.committedInputs,
-          params.committedInputCounts
-        );
+        // Alpha 3 code of the nationality (e.g. FRA, USA, etc.) string memory nationality = disclosedData.nationality;

-        // Use the getBoundData function to get the formatted data
+        // Use the getBoundData function to get the data bound to the proof BoundData memory boundData = zkPassportVerifier.getBoundData(params);
-        // which includes the user's address and any custom data (address userAddress, uint256 chainId, string memory customData) = zkPassportVerifier.getBoundData(data);
-        // Make sure the user's address is the one that is calling the contract require(userAddress == msg.sender, "Not the expected sender");
+        // Make sure the user's address is the one that is calling the contract require(boundData.userAddress == msg.sender, "Not the expected sender");
-        // Make sure the chain id is the same as the one you specified in the query builder require(chainId == block.chainid, "Invalid chain id");
+        // Make sure the chain id is the same as the one you specified in the query builder require(boundData.chainId == block.chainid, "Invalid chain id");
-        // You could also check the custom data if you bound any to the proof require(customData == "my-custom-data", "Invalid custom data");
+        // You could also check the custom data if you bound any to the proof require(boundData.customData == "my-custom-data", "Invalid custom data");
         // If you didn't specify any custom data, make sure the string is empty
-        // require(bytes(customData).length == 0, "Custom data should be empty");
+        // require(bytes(boundData.customData).length == 0, "Custom data should be empty");

         // Store the unique identifier
         userIdentifiers[msg.sender] = uniqueIdentifier;